With the disruption in our daily routines stemming from the COVID-19 Pandemic, there has been a dramatic rise in alcohol use.

 As discussed, motivations to drink during the COVID pandemic may stem from a need to alleviate the boredom or stress that a person experiences.
 Others may use it as a coping mechanism to deal with feelings of separation, depression, and loneliness.

-Some of the main reasons people report that they are drinking in excess during the COVID pandemic:
+Some of the main reasons people report that they are drinking in excess (or perhaps even abusing other substances) during the COVID pandemic:

 - Relieve Stress and Anxiety

 - Help With Sleep Issues

 Developing these feelings are natural as we are social creatures, and the disruption we’ve had to experience during various stay-at-home orders has been stressful.